RedisLabs/redislabs-docs/content/ri/installing/install-ec2.md

 1. Login to AWS Console, and navigate to IAM screen
 1. Create a new IAM Role
 1. Under *Select type of trusted entity*, choose EC2.
-In other words, the role we are creating will be used by an EC2 instance
+In other words, the role is used by an EC2 instance
 1. Assign the following permissions:
     * AmazonS3ReadOnlyAccess
     * AmazonElastiCacheReadOnlyAccess